Explore Lake Superior’s North Shore: Canal Park, Glensheen Mansion, Gooseberry Falls, and Split Rock Lighthouse. One tour per car, valid for a year.

 -

-Canal Park - According to local lore, in 1870, every man, woman, and child in Duluth grabbed a shovel and dug the canal here in just three days!
-In truth, a large steam dredger did most of the heavy lifting.
-Not quite as entertaining, I know!
+Canal Park - According to local legend, in 1870, every man, woman, and child in Duluth grabbed a shovel and dug the canal here in just three days!
+In truth, a massive steam dredger did most of the heavy lifting.
+Not quite as exciting, I know!

 -

-Glensheen Mansion - Built by mining tycoon Chester Congdon in 1908, it was later inherited by his daughter Elisabeth, who spent her later years there.
-Tragically, on June 27th, 1977, she was found murdered in her bedroom, suffocated with a satin pillow.
+Glensheen Mansion - Built in 1908 by mining tycoon Chester Congdon, it was later inherited by his daughter Elisabeth, who spent her later years there.
+That is, until June 27th, 1977, when she was tragically found murdered in her bedroom, suffocated with a satin pillow.
 Nearby, Elisabeth’s nurse was discovered bludgeoned to death with a candlestick.

 -

 Duluth - As the tour moves towards the outskirts of Duluth, one might wonder about the origin of the city’s name.
-It traces back to French explorer Daniel Greysolon Dulhut, who camped in this area in 1679, proudly planting the French coat of arms.
+For that, we must meet French explorer Daniel Greysolon Dulhut, who established a camp in this area in 1679, proudly planting the French coat of arms.

 -